masume-r/Collecting-audio-data-from-video-and-comparing-data-augmentation-methods-Persian-audio-data-/README.md

 - Visualized performance through confusion matrices and accuracy plots.
 - Mixed augmentation showed slightly better generalization than individual methods.

-evaluated each augmentation method by training a ResNet-18 model on the augmented datasets and measuring its best test accuracy.
+Evaluated each augmentation method by training a ResNet-18 model on the augmented datasets and measuring its best test accuracy.
 The comparison results are presented below.

 ### 📋 Accuracy Table